Monticello, Texas

 Monticello is an unincorporated community in Titus County, Texas, United States.

 History

-Monitcello is situated on Farm to Market Road 127.
+Monticello is situated on Farm to Market Road 127.
 It is named for Lake Monticello, which is located southward.
 The town was settled in the 1850s, and a post office opened in 1857, with Cicero J. Corder serving as the first postmaster.
 By 1890, it had a population of 40, and had a brick factory, a school, two gins, two stores and two mills, one a steam mill operated by Theodore Stewig, which was the largest business.
 All but one store remained by 1896.
 The population remained consistent until 1974, when it was incorporated with a population of 174.
 As of 2000, the population was 20.